cloudlinux/cloudlinux-doc/docs/lve_manager/README.md

 * **<span class="notranslate">Hide LVE end user usage statistic</span>** - a user will not be able to see his usage statistic in his web interface
   :::tip Note
   Starting from LVE Manager 5.3.7-1 this option is available for cPanel, Plesk, and DirectAdmin control panels.
+Before it was available only in cPanel.
   :::
 * **<span class="notranslate">Hide Ruby App in web-interface</span>** - a user will not be able to see Ruby Selector in his web interface